 BEYOND WORK: When not working in the hyperrational world of code, Abe enjoys exercising a different part of his brain by interpreting the visual symbols, structures and, yes, even the magic of tarot cards.

-How is Custora’s culture different than previous companies in which you've worked?
+How is Amperity’s culture different than previous companies in which you've worked?
 How do they allow you to be your authentic self in the workplace?

-One of my top goals at Custora is to promote diversity.
-I've helped start a queer group — we call people who work at Custora "Custorians" and so our group is called "Queerstorians."
-We're hosting a pride week, having talks and increasing visibility of diversity at Custora.
+One of my top goals at Amperity is to promote diversity.
+I've helped start a queer group — we call people who work at Amperity (formerly Custora) "Custorians" and so our group is called "Queerstorians."
+We're hosting a pride week, having talks and increasing visibility of diversity at Amperity.

 On the tech side of things, what’s been the biggest challenge you’ve faced and how did you overcome it?

 I think one of the most difficult, important and common technical challenges is migrations.
 The first challenge is figuring out what changes to make — this is the part that gets all the glamor.
 The second is the actual migration, which is easy in theory but always much harder and more time-consuming than anyone expects.
 This is the gritty, unsung work that's critical to keeping the infrastructure working but doesn't get much attention.
 This is what I'm interested in.